Midwest Divorce Management, Inc. is owned & operated by Katherine Badertscher, CFP®

 While divorce settlement mistakes can last a lifetime, Ms. Badertscher provides services to help you work through your divorce, understand the decisions you're being asked to make, and set you on a more confident financial path.

 Ms. Badertscher received a B.A. in Government and Economics from Smith College in 1992.

 From 1996 through 2008, Ms. Badertscher was a Manager for Sprint Corp. in Overland Park, Kansas.

 In 2008, Ms. Badertscher became affiliated with First Heartland Capital, Inc. as a registered representative and with First Heartland Consultants, Inc. as an investment adviser representative.
-In her role as registered investment adviser representative of First Heartland, she operates Security Financial Advisors, Inc.
+In her role as registered investment adviser representative of First Heartland, she operates Security Financial, Inc.

 , in Overland Park, KS with her husband.

 Ms. Badertscher is a Certified Financial Planner™, (CFP®).
 The CFP® marks are granted by the Certified Financial Planner Board of Standards, Inc. to persons who meet the following requirements: (1) Completing a comprehensive course of study at a college or university offering a financial planning curriculum approved by the CFP® board; (2) Passing a 2-day, 10-hour CFP® Certification Examination; (3) Possessing at least 3 years of experience in the financial planning process; and (4) Agreeing to abide by a strict code of professional conduct.